wp-plugins/shopp-facebook-like-button-sflb/readme.txt

 == Upgrade Notice ==

 = 1.2 =
-Added an extra version to work with Shopp 1.2r6 beta.
+New version to work with Shopp 1.2r6 beta.
 No need to update if you are not using the 1.2 (beta) version of Shopp.

 = 1.0 =
 First version on WordPress.com SVN